Cannabis Education Program

 A: The Cannabis Education Program is a set of three online courses that examine the regulatory, marketing and financial aspects of cannabis production associated with approval as a licensed producer (LP) in Canada.
-The curriculum has a strong focus on understanding and complying with the Access to Cannabis for Medical Purposes Regulations (ACMPR).
+The curriculum has a strong focus on understanding and complying with the Cannabis Act.

 Q: Will there be a certificate upon completion?

 A: A certificate of completion is issued to students upon the successful completion of each course.
 All courses are graded and the final grades for each course are included on your official Mount Royal University transcript.

 Q: Do I have to take all three courses?

 A: No. The courses you choose depends on which aspect(s) of the industry you’re interested in.
 For some students, taking all three courses is appropriate.
 For others, enrolling in one or two makes the most sense.

 Q: What does a course consist of?

 A: All courses are fully online and range from eight to 13 weeks in duration.
 Course formats include discussion forums, recommended readings, quizzes and graded assignments.

 Q: How much work will it be?

 A: Time spent may be specific to each individual and your knowledge of the industry.
-Students should expect to spend approximately 14 hours of study per week, per course.
+Students should expect to spend approximately 15-20 hours of study per week, per course.